No government can collapse Okada business - ex-president Mahama | Ghana News Agency

 He said a farmer’s cooperative would be established to tackle the difficulties faced by farmers when buying agricultural supplies like fertiliser and seeds.

-“To support farmers, each district will be equipped with a farmer service centre,” he said.
+“To support farmers, each district will be equipped with a farmer service centre,” he added.

 Adding, “These centres will offer a range of essential equipment such as planters, ploughs, tractors, harrows, and more, ensuring that farmers receive the necessary support.”